-Kaspersky Security Network (KSN) is one of Kaspersky Lab’s main cloud systems that was created to maximize the effectiveness of discovering new and unknown cyberthreats and thereby ensure the quickest and most effective protection for users.
-KSN automatically processes cyberthreat-related data received from millions of devices owned by Kaspersky Lab users, who have voluntarily opted to use this system.
-This cloud-based system approach is now the industry standard, applied by many global IT security vendors.
+Kaspersky Security Network (KSN) is one of Kaspersky’s main cloud systems that was created to maximize the effectiveness of discovering new and unknown cyberthreats, thereby ensuring the quickest and most effective protection for users.
+KSN automatically processes cyberthreat-related data received from millions of devices owned by Kaspersky users, who made the decision to use this system.
+This cloud-based system approach is now the industry standard, applied by many global cybersecurity vendors.

 What is a ‘cloud’-based system’?

-This is a system that runs on a company’s servers rather than on individual devices and which can be used over the internet from anywhere in the world.
+This is a system that runs on a company’s servers, rather than on individual devices, which can be used over the internet from anywhere in the world.
 Examples of cloud systems include email, file sharing and file hosting.
-Kaspersky Lab’s cloud servers are distributed across the globe (e.g. in Germany, China, Canada, Russia etc.), enabling faster processing of information and guaranteeing server availability should one of them fail for any reason.
+Kaspersky Security Network’s services are located in different countries around the world (Canada, Germany, Switzerland, Russia, etc.), enabling faster processing of information and guaranteeing server availability should any one of them fail.

 What is the purpose of cloud-based protection?

-Most IT security vendors use the cloud to improve protection levels, and a hybrid protection model (antivirus databases + proactive defense + the cloud) is the most effective.
+Most cybersecurity vendors use the cloud to improve protection levels, and a hybrid protection model (antivirus databases + proactive defense + the cloud) is the most effective.

 The high performance of the security cloud enables us to analyze cyberthreats faster and more accurately.
-While the traditional antivirus and anti-phishing database updating cycle usually takes several hours, the cloud can provide users with protection against a new threat within minutes.
+While the traditional cycle of updating antivirus and anti-phishing databases usually takes several hours, the cloud can provide users with protection against a new threat in minutes.

-Using the cloud can also make a security product ‘lighter’ by keeping it from taking up too much memory and resources on the user device.
+Using the cloud can also make a security product ‘lighter’, keeping it from taking up too much memory and resources on the user device.

 Can data processing be limited?